-A final dividend of 5.5c per share has been declared for FY20.
-The Dividend Reinvestment Plan has been activated.
+A final dividend of 3.2c per share has been declared for FY22.
+The Dividend Reinvestment Plan has been suspended.

-There have been no occurrences of matters or circumstances subsequent to year end that have significantly affected, or may significantly affect, the operations, the results of those operations or the state of affairs of the Consolidated Entity in subsequent financial years.
+Other than the above, there have been no occurrences of maters or circumstances subsequent to year end that have significantly affected, or may significantly affect, the operations, the results of those operations or the state of affairs of the Consolidated Entity in subsequent financial years.